PLEASE NOTE: Information is always changing; Beverly Hospital will update as soon as the information is available. UPDATED: 1/6/2021, 10:40am

 Test Result Information:

-As a testing site, Beverly Hospital facilitated with collecting samples before sending them to one of Los Angeles County designated labs.
-The Hospital will not have access to test results done through this program.
-Test results should be available within 3-4 days.
+Drive through testing results should be available within 3-5 days.
 If it has been more than 5 days and you have not received your test results, please do the following:

 - Check your email’s spam folder as it may have been accidentally sent to there.